New York

 One key event in the Berkshires’ history was the American Revolutionary War, during which the region played a significant role.
 The Battle of Bennington, one of the pivotal battles of the war, took place just beyond the borders of the Berkshires in neighboring Vermont.
 This battle marked a turning point in the war and ultimately led to a victory for the American forces.
 The Berkshires also saw its fair share of famous historical figures passing through, including the likes of Paul Revere and Henry David Thoreau, who left their mark on the region with their writings and actions.

-See also Is New York On Fire
+See also Must Do New York Christmas

 The Cultural Significance of the Berkshires